ThKrypt/QualCoder/01-Introduction.md

 3. Install python modules from command.
 Type "cmd" in the Windows Start search engine, and click on the black software "cmd.exe" - the command console for Windows.
 In the console type or paste, using the right-click context menu (ctrl+v does not work) the following:

-`py -m pip install wheel pyqt6 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl pandas plotly pydub SpeechRecognition`
+`py -m pip install wheel pyqt6 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl pandas plotly pydub python-vlc SpeechRecognition`

  Wait, until all modules are installed.

 4. Build and install Qualcoder.
 From the command line when in the downloaded folder type:

-`py setup.py install`
+`py -m pip install .`

 The `py` command uses the most recent installed version of python.
 You can use a specific version on your Windows, if you have many python versions installed, e.g. `py -3.8`  See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)

 5. Run QualCoder from the command line
-Move to the QualCoder-master folder, or (for a release, e.g.) the QualCoder-3.0 folder, then type:
+Move to the the same drive, it does not have to be the same folder, then type:

 `py -m qualcoder`